Alchemist-X/Neverwinter-Nights/README.md

 **6. Proper indentation and naming styles**

-We follow the well recommended coding style for C++ and have use IDE to automatically adjust it.
+We follow the mostly recommended coding style for C++ and have use IDE to automatically adjust it.

 **7. In-code documentation**

-With thoutough in-code documentation, our program is quitely friendly for developers and thus facilitating future development.
+With thorough in-code documentations, our program is quitely friendly for developers and thus facilitating future development.